 Professor Dooling is a regular contributor to the Yale Journal on Regulation's Notice & Comment blog.
-She edits and contributes to the Brookings Institute Series on Regulatory Process and Perspective.
-She is a member of the American Bar Association's Administrative Law and Regulatory Practice.
-She also actively participates in the Food & Drug Law Institute, having served as vice chair of the editorial board of the Food & Drug Law Journal and the institute's bi-monthly Update magazine, and now serving as a member of the Cannabis-Derived Products Committee.
+She also contributes to the Brookings Institute Series on Regulatory Process and Perspective.
+She is a member of the American Bar Association's Administrative Law and Regulatory Practice, currently serving as co-chair of the Regulatory Policy Committee.
+She also actively participates in the Food & Drug Law Institute, currently serving on the editorial board of the Food & Drug Law Journal.
 In law school, Professor Dooling was the Editor-in-Chief of the Federal Circuit Bar Journal.

 Professor Dooling is licensed to practice law in Virginia.